-First medicalized Pro-life pregnancy center in NY.|
+|2002||First medicalized Pro-life pregnancy center in NY.|

 |2004||CompassCare began training pregnancy centers in NY and the nation to restructure and improve performance.|

 |2007||Created a training system to help other pregnancy centers nationwide serve more women more effectively.|

 |2012||Open-sourced patient service systems.
-Now an estimated 550 pregnancy centers nationwide are using CompassCare’s language or service systems to some degree with several organizations attempting to replicate the concepts on their own.|
+An estimated 650 pregnancy centers nationwide are using CompassCare’s language or service systems to some degree with several attempting to replicate the concepts on their own.|

 |2015||Launched medical process management software, Optimize, to help pregnancy centers actively engage continuous improvement in services for women seriously considering abortion.|

 CompassCare is ideally situated to stay on the leading edge of service.
 New York is an aggressively pro-abortion state with the most permissive abortion laws and the highest abortion rates per capita than any other state in the Union.
-CompassCare has a track record of overseeing the abortion numbers cut in half while the abortion industry scrambles to stay afloat by diversifying services, reducing staff, consolidating administration, and simply going out of business.
+CompassCare has a track record of overseeing the abortion numbers cut in half while the abortion industry scrambles to stay afloat by diversifying services, reducing staff, consolidating administration, or simply going out of business.